Sandhiya252001/CapstoneProject/adminUserStories.md

-1.Title: As an admin, I want to log into the portal with my username and password, so that I can securely manage the platform.
+Title: As an admin, I want to log into the portal with my username and password, so that I can securely manage the platform.

 Acceptance Criteria:

-Login form accepts valid credentials
+Login form validates credentials

-User is authenticated and granted appropriate permissions
+Successful login grants access to admin dashboard

-Invalid login attempts show an error message
+Invalid credentials return appropriate error messages

 Priority: High Story Points: 3 Notes:

-Consider multi-factor authentication as a future enhancement
+Consider implementing multi-factor authentication for enhanced security

-2.Title: As an admin, I want to log out of the portal, so that system access is protected when I’m away.
+Title: As an admin, I want to log out of the portal, so that unauthorized users cannot access the system.

 Acceptance Criteria:

-Logout button is accessible from all admin screens
+Logout option is available from all pages

-Session terminates upon logout
+Session ends and user is redirected to login screen

-User is redirected to login page
+No access to previous pages without reauthentication

 Priority: High Story Points: 2 Notes:

-Auto logout after inactivity can be added later
+Support automatic logout after a set period of inactivity

-3.Title: As an admin, I want to add doctors to the portal, so that they can be visible and active on the platform.
+Title: As an admin, I want to add doctors to the portal, so that they can be listed and available for patient appointments.

 Acceptance Criteria:

-Form allows entry of doctor details
+Form to input doctor information is functional

-Doctor is saved to the database
+Doctor profile is saved and displayed correctly

-Confirmation is shown after successful creation
+Confirmation or error message is shown after submission

 Priority: High Story Points: 3 Notes:

-Check for duplicate profiles before saving
+Ensure unique identification for each doctor

-4.Title: As an admin, I want to delete a doctor's profile from the portal, so that outdated or incorrect records are removed.
+Title: As an admin, I want to delete a doctor’s profile from the portal, so that I can remove inactive or incorrect records.

 Acceptance Criteria:

-Admin can locate doctor profile
+Admin can search and select the doctor to delete

-Delete option is available
+System prompts for confirmation before deletion

-Profile is permanently removed with confirmation
+Doctor profile is removed and related data cleaned up

 Priority: Medium Story Points: 2 Notes:

-Consider soft-delete for data recovery
+Soft-delete mechanism recommended for audit purposes

-5.Title: As an admin, I want to run a stored procedure in MySQL CLI to get monthly appointment statistics, so that I can track system usage.
+Title: As an admin, I want to run a stored procedure in MySQL CLI to view the number of appointments per month, so that I can monitor usage statistics.

 Acceptance Criteria:

-Stored procedure exists in the database
+Stored procedure is accessible via MySQL CLI

-Procedure returns number of appointments per month
+Procedure returns accurate monthly counts

-Output is logged or displayed clearly
+Output is easy to read and export

 Priority: Medium Story Points: 4 Notes:

-Ensure procedure is optimized and handles edge cases (e.g. months with zero appointments)
+Procedure should handle months with no appointments gracefully